lizard-buzzard/spring-security-user-registration/README.md

 ## --Commit-28-- ##
 The parameter __.logoutUrl("/mylogout")__ for HttpSecurity security configuration which triggers logout process set up.
 The message shows on top of "/login" page by analysing of __"?logoutSuccess=true"__ parameter.

+## --Commit-29-- ##
+Added some elements of the session management for security configuration:
+- 'invalidSession.html',
+- session.setMaxInactiveInterval() in implementation of AuthenticationSuccessHandler.